 Get a Home Loan or Refinance Your Mortgage

 4. Appraisal And Approval Decision

 Once you have provided the necessary documentation and agreed with your mortgage consultant, the next thing is to appraise the value of your home to establish its equity.
 The process entails evaluating the value of your home in comparison to those within the neighborhood.
 Depending on the home equity, your mortgage consultant will then determine the terms of the loan.

 The underwriting process takes between two to three weeks during which the materials you submitted are analyzed before the final approval.
 Once the lender approves the loan, you receive a detailed loan packet, which includes the terms of the contract, information about monthly payments and the rate of interest, and your closing settlement statement.

 The appraisal and approval decision processes cover most of the information regarding how refinancing a home works; therefore, you should pay close attention to the processes involved here.

 5. Closing The Deed

-The closing process sums up the last step to in understanding how does refinancing a home work.
+The closing process sums up the last step in understanding how refinancing a home works.
 This stage involves meeting with a lawyer and the mortgage consultant to complete the deed filings with the relevant authorities.
 During the closing process, you are required to pay some government fees for the new mortgage deed, and any other fees owed to the consultant, broker, or any third party involved.
-Lastly, after signing the deed, a loan settlement date is issued, which the new loan pays off the previous mortgage.
+Lastly, after signing the deed, a loan settlement date is issued, and the new loan pays off the previous mortgage.
 In some cases when dealing with a new lender, the new lender will have to send a wire transfer to your existing lender to pay off the mortgage.